cakephp/docs/en/tutorials-and-examples/cms/authentication.rst

         return $this->redirect($this->Auth->logout());
     }

-This code adds the ``logout`` action as one that does not require authentication and implements the logout method.
+This code adds the ``logout`` action to the list of actions that do not require authentication and implements the logout method.
 Now you can visit ``/users/logout`` to log out.
 You should then be sent to the login page.

 Enabling Registrations
 ======================